 - COAT: Short and stiff

 - TEMPERAMENT: Protective, intelligent

 - CARE AND EXERCISE: Minimum grooming of his short coat is necessary.
 Brush occasionally to remove any dead hairs as they are an average shedder.
 Bathe only when necessary.
-Daily walk or an area to play is recommended as they are an athletic, active dog who will enjoy exercise.
+Daily walk or an area to play is recommended as the Alapaha Blue Bulldog is athletic, active, and will enjoy exercise.

 - HEALTH ISSUES: Entropion (inversion of the eyelids)

 - REGISTRIES: UCA, ABBA (Alapaha Blue-Blood Bulldog Association), ARF